 Students were given approximately one hour to complete the following seven different tasks:

-Tasks 1 to 4 provide examples to aid the student in understanding exactly what is required.
+Tasks 1 to 4 provides examples to aid the student in understanding exactly what is required.

 Task one encourages the student to think of unusual uses for an item, task two requires them to use their imagination and the third task measure for the student’s ability to improve something that already exists.
 Task four also encourages imagination but requires more of a scientific slant task five measures creative problem solving and task six tests for creative experimental ability.
 Seven focuses on product design ability.

-The test is scored using a combination of number of responses given, number of approaches or areas used in the answer and originality of the answer based on all responses received.
+The test is scored using a combination of a number of responses given, a number of approaches or areas used in the answer and originality of the answer based on all responses received.